How Healthy is Red Cabbage?

-Like the discarded bottle of “purple stuff” in the back of the SunnyD commercial’s refrigerator, I sometimes find a partial head of red cabbage hidden in the produce drawer.
+Like the discarded bottle of “purple stuff” in the back of the refrigerator in the SunnyD commercial, I sometimes find a partial head of red cabbage hidden in the produce drawer.
 I add red cabbage to slaw and stir-fries because of its gorgeous color but forget about making straight-up cabbage.
 That is unfortunate because red cabbage has an impressive list of health benefits.

 Health Benefits of Red Cabbage